aerospike-examples/atomicMultiRecordTxn/FAQ.md

 Rollback puts a lock on the transaction record of the transaction being rolled back so no - simultaneous rollback is not possible.

+**Are deadlocks possible?**

+No. If a transaction cannot acquire all locks required, it will not execute, but will instead exit with a lock acquire exception.
+Any locks it has taken will be released.